rodrisan/prestashop-flow/README.md

 src/database: All .sql files should be placed here src/init:     At the moment this should be empty src/plugins:  All the plugins you're developing or modifying, note that
-              any wordpress plugins not made by you should not be in here src/themes:   All the themes needed for your project, if you're not using it it should not be here
+              any prestashop plugins not made by you should not be in here src/themes:   All the themes needed for your project, if you're not using it it should not be here

 ## Access

-You can now browse to http://wordpress.local where you can find you installation of wordpress.
+You can now browse to http://ps.local where you can find you installation of ps.
-Use the username and password from your settings.py file to access the admin desktop http://wordpress.local/wp-admin
+Use the username and password from your settings.py file to access the admin desktop http://ps.local/wp-admin

 ## Documentation

-Just after `startProject.sh` has finished you can enter to http://wordpress-workflow.local to see the entire project documentation.
+Just after `startProject.sh` has finished you can enter to http://prestashop-workflow.local to see the entire project documentation.